 Before buying the Iaito

 The first thing you should do, before visiting any shops or looking at any options, is to have a discussion about it with your Sensei and Senpai in your dojo.
 Depending on the style or dojo you are practicing in, there might be certain preferences regarding length and weight of iaito.
 Even seemingly aesthetic only options like menuki and sageo can be affected by one’s ryuha (style).

 If there are rules regarding the length or weight, you should take these into consideration when choosing your iaito.
 Even if there are no specific restrictions, you should be able to get some good advice for how to choose an appropriate iaito for someone of your level.
 This is the key to getting the most out of your training.

-If possible, you should ask your fellow Dojo students to try to swing their Iaito before buying, so that you can get a good feel of what kind of length and weight that you prefer.
+If possible, you should ask your fellow students to let you handle and swing their iaito before buying: this way you can get a good feel for the kind of balance and style you prefer.

 For example, if you are 170cm tall, but the measurement of your arms is about 165cm, you might want to consider choosing an Iaito that is good for someone who is 165cm tall instead of 170cm.

 Also for beginners, in most cases, it is a good idea to choose an Iaito that is about 5 Bu (approximately 1.5cm) shorter than recommended.
 As a beginner, it might be hard to draw your sword when it’s hanging from your waist to begin with, and if you buy an Iaito that is too long, it can lead to injury or bad habits as a result of the mismatch.
 Even 1cm can make all the difference when you hold the Iaito, so if you don’t have any restrictions, we recommend that you choose an Iaito that is slightly shorter than you “need” as a beginner.